Condo Living FAQs

 Your interim occupancy date is the target date upon which it is estimated that your home will be completed and available for occupancy.
 This date is dependent upon the construction schedule along with factors that may affect that schedule, and the particular location of your suite.
 You will be kept up to date on the progress of the development, and will be given a revised occupancy date, if required by the builder.
 When you move into your new home on the firm occupancy date, you may be in the ‘interim occupancy’ period if the condominium has not yet been registered.

-When you purchase a newly constructed condominium, there is a period between when you take occupancy of your unit and when you take ownership.
+When you purchase a newly constructed condominium, there may be a period between when you take occupancy of your unit and when you take ownership since title to a unit cannot be transferred until the condo is registered.
 This is known as the ‘occupancy period’ or ‘interim occupancy’.
-During this period, as per the Condominium Act, you are required to pay occupancy fees.
-Title to a unit cannot be transferred until the condominium is registered.
-During this time, you must pay Occupancy Fees for the right to live in the unit prior to paying the developer for it.
-The amount of these fees is based on the interest on the amount outstanding on your purchase price; an amount equal to the monthly condo fee for your unit; the estimated property tax.
+During this period, as per the Condominium Act, you are required to pay an occupancy fee.
+The amount of this fee is the sum of:

 You can avoid paying the interest portion of the occupancy fee if you elect to pay the full balance of the purchase price owing upon occupying your unit.